babelouest/glewlwyd/docs/GETTING_STARTED.md

 - Glewlwyd is installed on the local machine and available at the address [http://localhost:4593/](http://localhost:4593/)
 - Taliesin is installed on the local machine and available at the address [http://localhost:8576/](http://localhost:8576/)
 - The scope `taliesin` will be configured as a rolling refresh, with password only
-- The scope `taliesin_admin` will be configured as standard refresh token, without rolling refresh enabled, with password and OTP 2nd factor or Webauthn enabled
+- The scope `taliesin_admin` will be configured as standard refresh token, without rolling refresh enabled, with password and OTP 2nd factor or WebAuthn enabled
 - The tokens are jwt signed with a RSA 256 key, the key file and the certificate must be available.

-To create a RSA key/certificate pair, run the following commands on a linux shell with openssl installed:
+To create a RSA key/certificate pair, run the following commands on a Linux shell with openssl installed:

 ```shell
 $ # private key